movestore/movestore.github.io/create_app.md

 <kbd>![](files/initializeApp_sub2.png ':size=600x')</kbd>

-Each App is defined by a runtime environment and an input and output type (IO types) that have to be specified.
+Each App is defined by a **Runtime Environment** and an **Input Type** and **Output Type** (IO types) that have to be specified.
 Possible environments are R, R-Shiny and Python.
 Input and output types have long been restricted to `move::moveStack`, but can now be extended to any other movement related data types.
 Due to deprecation of the `move` package we discourage use of `move::moveStack` for any new Apps.
 Please use `move2::move2_loc` instead.

 After selecting R or R-Shiny as your Runtime Environment, check which IO types are available in the dropdown list.
 If you need a new IO type for your App, please check out the instructions on how to [request a new IO type](IO_types.md).